-N. Information Request and Release Policy
+P. Information Request and Release Policy

-Requests for information and documents from MBOH will be handled in accordance with and subject to applicable law and the MBOH Information and Release Policy, which policy is available on the MBOH website.
+Requests for information and documents from MBOH will be handled in accordance with and subject to applicable law and the Department of Commerce Public Records Request Policy, which policy is available on the MBOH website.

-O. Ex Parte Communication Policy
+Q. Ex Parte Communication Policy